amcosta9/bamazon/README.md

 # Welcome to Bamazon!

-### This CLI application uses Node and MySQL to emulate an online shopping experience.
+### This CLI application uses Node.js and MySQL to emulate an online shopping experience.

 #### How to Install and Run the Application

 1. Install the app by cloning this repo and navigating to the file in the command line.
 2. Remember to `npm install` so the dependencies are loaded to your local copy of the app.
+3. Create a database using MySQL called __Bamazon__.
+Use the code in the `bamazonSeeds.sql` file to populate your __Bamazon__ database with a table and some inventory.
+(Use Workbench or MySQL in the command line).
 3. There are two dashboards to this application - __Customer View__ and __Manager View__.
 Run the application by typing `node customer.js` or `node manager.js` in the command line.
 4. Follow the prompts to __Make Bamazon Purchases__ or __Manage Bamazon Inventory and Prices.__